 7. DETERMINING THE BEST FOUNDATION FOR A BEACH HOME

 Once the flood zone has been identified, beach house construction can begin starting with securing the right type of foundation.
-At this point, you’re probably thinking, “what different types of home foundations are best for a beachfront home?”
-Four types of foundations can be used: bored piles, driven piles, micropiles, and screw piles.
+Our team of experts can determine which materials and foundation are best for the home you are building.
+There are four types of foundations that can be used: bored piles, driven piles, micropiles, and screw piles.
 The type of pile used for your home will depend on its location and the type of soil beneath the surface.
 For most applications, driven piles are the go-to solution.
 However, if you need an extremely deep foundation, micropiles installation may perform better.
 The good news is that our foundation experts can help determine the best pile for your new or existing beachfront home.
+The coast can be tough on all building materials.
+We will ensure the proper foundation is installed, saving you and your home troubles in the long run.

 8. THE IMPORTANCE OF OUTDOOR LIVING AREAS

 For coastal homes that must be raised off the ground, outdoor living areas are key.
 These outdoor living areas can be decks or balconies attached to the home to provide an elevated sanctuary outside.
-They can be ground-level areas that include gazebos that have been properly anchored using foundation piles, or docks and piers that extend from your land-based property into the water so that you can park your boat and/or jet skis and go swimming.
-Of course, all of these outdoor spaces also need foundations.
+They can be ground-level areas that include gazebos that have been properly anchored using foundation piles, or docks and piers that extend from your land-based property into the water.
+Of course, all of these outdoor spaces need the proper foundations.
 Our experienced coastal foundation company can listen to your needs, desires, and the intended use of your space and recommend the best foundations for your outdoor living areas.
 Here at K.E.
-Braza, we can even conduct concrete seawall repair to further protect your property against flood damage.
+Braza, we can conduct concrete seawall repair to further protect your property against flood damage.

 MAKE SURE YOUR BEACHFRONT HOME IS SAFE AND SECURE WITH HELP FROM K.E.
 BRAZA